The Broads: History

 The third attempt was to make the River Ant navigable from Dilham to Antingham.
-An Act of Parliament was retrieved on 5 May 1812, which authorised the North Walsham & Dilham Canal, but work on its construction did not start until April 1825.
+The North Walsham and Dilham Canal Navigation Act 1812 authorised the North Walsham and Dilham Canal, but work on its construction did not start until April 1825.
 The canal was a true canal, as its route did not use the bed of the river, and its construction, including six locks, was completed in 1826.
 It was about 8+3/4 mi long, and the locks raised the level by 58 ft.
-In 1886 the canal was sold to a miller called Edward Press for £600, but the principal clerk absconded with most of the money and it was never recovered.
+In 1886 the canal was sold to miller, Edward Press, for £600, but the principal clerk absconded with most of the money and it was never recovered.
 In 1893 the section from Swafield locks to Antingham was abandoned, and the lower section was damaged by flooding in 1912.
 Some attempts were made to improve it in the 1920s, but the last commercial traffic used it in 1934, and it gradually became derelict after that.
 There is still a public right of navigation to Swafield, and there is a campaign to reopen it.

 In 1814 the merchants of Norwich first suggested a plan to improve the route between Norwich and the North Sea, as the shallowness of Breydon Water created difficulties for trading vessels, and there was organised theft of cargo during its transhipment at Great Yarmouth, for which 18 men were convicted of taking the goods and one of receiving it in 1820.
 The initial plan was to dredge a deeper channel along the southern edge of Breydon Water, but the scheme was opposed by the people of Yarmouth.
-A more expensive scheme, involving the construction of a new cut to link the River Yare to the River Waveney, together with a channel between Oulton Broad and Lake Lothing, where a sea lock was needed, was also opposed by Yarmouth but formed the basis of a Bill to Parliament.
-An Act of Parliament was passed on 28 May 1827, creating the Norwich and Lowestoft Navigation Company, and the work of construction and dredging of the River Yare and the Oulton Dyke was completed in 1833.
+A more expensive scheme, involving the construction of a new cut to link the River Yare to the River Waveney, together with a channel between Oulton Broad and Lake Lothing, where a sea lock was needed, was also opposed by Yarmouth but formed the basis of a bill presented to Parliament.
+An act of Parliament, the Norwich and Lowestoft Navigation Act 1827 (7 & 8 Geo.
+4. c. xlii), was passed on 28 May 1827, creating the Norwich and Lowestoft Navigation Company, and the work of construction and dredging of the River Yare and the Oulton Dyke was completed in 1833.
 The initial capital of £100,000 was inadequate and a further £50,000 was borrowed from the Exchequer Bill Loan Commission.
 The venture was not a commercial success and, with expenditure exceeding income, the Company was unable to repay its loan.
 The Haddiscoe Cut was taken over by the Commissioners in 1842 and sold to the railway developer Sir Samuel Morton Peto.